 This elective subject builds upon the knowledge that the students have gained in earlier years in wood technology, robotics and science.
-It enables students use the design principal and electrical fundamentals to create simple, prototype products.
+It enables students to use the design principle and electrical fundamentals to create more complex circuits and prototype products.